karlidean/datafun-06-eda/README.md

 ## Completing the Project
 1. Outlined my project to define where I want to go (process-wise)
-   1. This was the same outline I used for the Week 4 project.
+   1. This was the same outline I used for the Week 4 project
+   2. Up to this point I have completed the "Descriptive Statistics" section
 2. Add - Commit - Push